How to merge partitions in Windows Server 2016

 Method 2 – combine volumes with safe partition software

 To merge partitions in Windows Server 2016, third party software is better choice.
-Because comparing with Windows Disk Management tool, third party software is much more powerful.
+Because comparing with native Disk Management tool, third party software is much more powerful.
 There are no such restrictions, the benefits include:

 - Both NTFS and FAT32 partitions can be combined together.